 Book Mixing

-1. Export Stems
+1. Export Stems (or multi tracks)

 1.1 Timing

-Even if not every track in the song starts playing right at the beginning of the song, you want all stems to start where the song starts.
+Even if not every track in the song starts playing right at the beginning of the song, you want all stems/multi tracks to start where the song starts.
 This is so the mixer doesn’t have to guess where you want all the sounds (instruments and vocals) to begin.
 When you’re done and open your exported stems, all files should start and end at exactly the same time.

 1.2 Naming